-(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's a Lot of Capital In The Gaming Industry, And It's Not Just In eSports
+(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's A Lot Of Capital In The Gaming Industry, And It's Not Just In eSports

 Twitch.tv isn’t the only one, either.
 Though YouTube Gaming hasn’t performed as well as Twitch when it comes to streaming, gaming celebrities on YouTube have continued to make substantial earning.
 Both of the two top earners on YouTube in 2017, raking in more than $15 million over the year each, run gaming YouTube channels.

-Gaming Gear and Services
+Gaming Gear And Services

 This next subsection of the booming gaming world will likely not come as a surprise, but companies producing gear and offering services for gamers have been conducting impressive business over the year.
 Professional esports and big name online celebrities mean companies have perfect opportunities for sponsorships and endorsements.
 With those endorsements, companies have some of the best marketing opportunities available with targeted advertisements and audiences.